sukheja-varun/angular-guidelines/naming-convention.md

       let myName = 'Varun Sukheja';
     ```

+1. Variables for service instance should be prefixed with underscore ( _ ) and shouldn't contain keyword service as suffix.
+    ```
+    // bad
+    private toast:ToastService  // _ not prefixed
+    private loaderService:LoaderService    // service as suffix not to be used

+    // good
+    private _toast:ToastService
+    ```
+1. Variables for http service instance should be prefixed with underscore ( _ ) and use Http as suffix.
+    ```
+    // bad
+    private _customerHttp:CustomerReviewHttpService  // _ not prefixed
+    private _loader:LoaderService   // not used Http as suffix private loaderService:LoaderService    // instad of Http as suffix, Service is used

+    // good
+    private _customerHttp:CustomerReviewHttpService
+    ```
+1. Use suffix as **List** for variables of data type - Array, eg customReviewList
+1. Use suffix as **Set** for variables of data type - Set, eg customReviewSet
+1. Use suffix as **Map** for variables of data type - Map, eg customReviewMap

 ## Constants
 1. User **UPPER_CASE** when naming constants and use underscore(_) as seperator.
     ```